 All employers with 15 or more employees have at least some obligations under the ADA.
 Title I requires employers with the specified number of employees to provide equal employment opportunities for individuals with disabilities.
 Title I covers all employment practices including recruitment, hiring, promotions, training, pay, job assignments, benefits, social activities, privileges, leave, layoff and firing.
 In addition, Title I requires employers to make reasonable accommodations for known disabilities of a qualified applicant or employee, unless the accommodation would impose an undue hardship on the employer.
 Privately owned businesses and organizations that provide goods and services have additional obligations under Title III of the ADA.
 All places of public accommodation, including for profit and nonprofit that affect commerce must follow Title III guidelines.
 Examples of businesses that follow Title III guidelines are sales and service establishments, restaurants, theaters, hotels, doctor’s offices, child care centers, fitness centers, private educational programs, and homeless shelters.
 Title III also applies to all commercial facilities including office buildings, factories and warehouses.
-While Religious organizations are exempt from Title III requirements private businesses that lease space from religious organizations must still comply with Title III regulations.
+While religious organizations are exempt from Title III requirements private businesses that lease space from religious organizations must still comply with Title III regulations.
 Title III entities must provide equal access to goods and services for individuals with disabilities in the most integrated setting possible.
 Title III of the ADA also requires businesses to eliminate eligibility requirements that exclude or segregate individuals with disabilities unless the requirements are necessary for the operation of the accommodation.

-For possible additional resources, please see our resources page or contact the Rocky Mountain ADA Center through our Technical Assistance Form or calling directly at 800-949-4232.
+For possible additional resources, please see our resources page or contact the Rocky Mountain ADA Center through our Technical Assistance Form, or call us directly at 800-949-4232.

 The Rocky Mountain ADA Center is not an enforcement agency nor does it provide advocacy services.
-The information and materials provided by the Center is intended solely as informal guidance and are not a determination of your legal rights or responsibilities.
-All communication with the Center is strictly confidential.
+The information and materials provided by the center is intended solely as informal guidance and are not a determination of your legal rights or responsibilities.
+All communication with the center is strictly confidential.